Author’s Note: This post was updated on March 8, 2023, with new information, links, and data.

-After all, the goal of technical seo and seo content is to help see higher search rankings and new traffic – not just to gain traction with people already looking for your brand.
+After all, the goal of technical SEO and SEO content is to improve search rankings and increase organic traffic – not just to gain traction with people already looking for your brand.

 There are a lot of factors that lead to an increase or decrease in organic traffic and by tracking branded and non-branded keyword movements you’ll be better able to accurately pinpoint what the cause is.
 Let’s look at a few scenarios: